 We keep back issues of newspapers on the Lower Level of the library.
-Check the catalog record for retention periods.
+Search the library catalog record for retention periods.
 Additional newspaper titles are available online.
 For more resources, see our Research Guide to Newspapers.

-Books which are too large for standard shelving are located on the Lower Level of the library.
+Books too large for standard shelving are located on the Upper Level of the library.

-Our periodicals are shelved alphabetically and located on the Lower Level; some issues are available in microform.
-The most current issues of selected titles are in the Reading Room on the Main Level.
-Additionally, numerous periodical titles are available online in full text.
-Consult the library catalog, the Journal Finder, or a reference librarian for further information and assistance.
+Print periodicals are shelved alphabetically and located on the Lower Level; some issues are available in microform.
+Current issues of are available in the Reading Room on the Main Level.
+Additionally, Most periodical titles are available online in full text.
+Consult the library catalog, Journal Finder, or a reference librarian for further information and assistance.

-Reference materials such as subject encyclopedias and companions are a great starting point for research.
+Located on the Main Level, Reference materials such as subject encyclopedias and companions are a great starting point for research.
 These materials can not be checked out.
-Most are located on the Main Level, while older reference materials are housed on the Lower Level.
-Many reference materials are now available online; for a list organized by subject, see our E-Reference Resources page.
+Many reference materials are now available online and are accessible through the library catalog or the A-Z Database page.

 Other College Collections